-Most projects underwritten by Travois have a waiting list of eligible households that far exceeds the number of units to be developed.
+Most developments underwritten by Travois have a waiting list of eligible households that far exceeds the number of units to be developed.
 As a result, there is very little rent-up risk and few vacancies.

-LIHTC projects undertaken by inexperienced housing sponsors, especially small nonprofit corporations or small local housing authorities, can result in projects being improperly managed, thus carrying higher risks than projects undertaken by experienced developers/managers.
+LIHTC developments undertaken by inexperienced housing sponsors, especially small nonprofit corporations or small local housing authorities, can result in projects being improperly managed, thus carrying higher risks than projects undertaken by experienced developers/managers.
 Do your projects carry the same level of risk?

-All projects underwritten by Travois have sponsors with substantial operating experience.
+All developments underwritten by Travois have sponsors with substantial operating experience.
 This experience is typically that of operating 1937 Housing Act units under supervision and oversight from the U.S. Department of Housing and Urban Development (HUD).

 The requirements under 1937 Housing Act regulations, including tenant certification, income verification, asset management, record keeping and financial management, are in most respects similar to or exceed the requirements under Section 42.

 We choose sponsors that have a good track record of operations with HUD and have demonstrated capacity to operate under stringent rules and regulations and a demonstrated capacity to maintain units in good condition.